pmem/pmem.github.io/_posts/2019-10-04-cpp-limitations.md

 struct std::is_standard_layout;
 {% endhighlight %}

-They are corelated with each other.
+They are correlated with each other.
 The most general and restrictive is definition of POD type (however, `std::is_pod` will be deprecated in C++20):

 ![diagram](/assets/cpptraitsdiagram.png)